@ £ £ £ i P 3

 So, if the idea of a gap year appeals to you, research the places you could go to, decide who to travel with, if anyone, raise some money, book your travel, make sure that you have a plan for every eventuality, travel light and plan for your return.
 Enjoy!

-Careers information, advice and guidance is still available at Loughborough College, just via email, rather than face to face.
-You can email Sue Mason, the Careers Officer on: careers@loucoll.ac.uk and ask for assistance with choosing a career; choosing a course for next year at college, university or another training provider; writing a CV or personal statement; applying for a job or apprenticeship; planning a gap year; or anything else related to your future study or employment.
+You can contact Careers on: careers@loucoll.ac.uk and ask for assistance with choosing a career; choosing a course for next year at college, university or another training provider; writing a CV or personal statement; applying for a job or apprenticeship; planning a gap year; or anything else related to your future study or employment.
 We are here to help you to progress.